Wood-burning stove: Pyrolyzing stoves

 In a conventional stove, when wood is added to a hot fire, a process of pyrolysis or destructive distillation begins.
 Gases (or volatiles) are evolved which are burned above the solid fuel.
 These are the two distinct processes going on in most solid fuel appliances.
 In obsolete stoves without secondary combustion, air had to be admitted both below and above the fuel to attempt to increase combustion and efficiency.
 The correct balance was difficult to achieve in practice, and many obsolete wood-burning stoves only admitted air above the fuel as a simplification.
 Often the volatiles were not completely burned, resulting in energy loss, chimney tarring, and atmospheric pollution.

 To overcome this, the pyrolyzing stove was developed.
 The two processes go on in separate parts of the stove with separately controlled air supplies.
 Most stoves designed to burn wood pellets fall into this category.

 Most pyrolyzing stoves regulate both fuel and air supply as opposed to controlling combustion of a mass of fuel by simple air regulation as in traditional stoves.

 The pelleted fuel is typically introduced into the pyrolyzing chamber with a screw conveyor.
 This leads to better and more efficient combustion of the fuel.

 The technology is not actually new; it has been used for decades in industrial coal-fired boilers intended to burn coal with high volatile content.

 Safety and pollution considerations

+Health effects

+The pollutants emitted by wood-burning stoves are harmful to human health.
+Several of the compounds emitted are carcinogenic.
+There is a common misconception that the pollutant are comparatively safe because they are "natural", but the real health impacts are equivalent to those of other common air pollutants such as diesel fumes.